Board of Directors

 Gainesville, Florida

 For the following six years, Dr. Rogers practiced in Hollywood, Florida, and was actively involved with residency training, including serving as research director at Westside Regional Medical Center.
-She was adjunct faculty at Barry University for nine years and participated as an exam writer for NBPME.
-During her time in Florida, Dr. Rogers held numerous elected positions with the Florida Podiatric Medical Association, as well as the local county components.
+She was adjunct faculty at Barry University for nine years and participated as an exam writer for the National Board of Podiatric Medical Examiners.
+She also held numerous elected positions with the Florida Podiatric Medical Association, as well as the local county components.

 ABFAS Director